Create your own carnival at home with these easy carnival food ideas. You can enjoy all your favorite carnival foods at home.

 - Pulled Pork Sliders with or without coleslaw.

 - Curly Fries because it wouldn’t be a carnival without curly fries!
+We bought the curly fries from the local restaurant supply.

 I bought some locker shelves to hold the paper cones of curly fries.
 The teal color worked perfect with my carnival color scheme.